These Are the Best and Worst Gas Station Foods for Weight Loss

 We’ve all been there: the hunger pangs strike while you’re out running errands, driving on a long road trip, or stranded in an unfamiliar town where the only food supply comes from a local gas station or convenience store.
 These quick shops are known for their junk food, featuring shelves upon shelves stocked with chips, pretzels, cookies, candy, and other diet-sabotaging snacks.
 But it is possible to find healthy gas station foods.

 The temptation can be overwhelming and making—or even finding—a healthy choice seems nearly impossible.
 Check out our Eat This, Not That! guide for your better-for-you-options and which of the fat-laden processed foods are the worst.
-And then be mindful of these 30 Reasons Why You’re Getting Fat to make sure you’re not sabotaging yourself elsewhere!
+And then be mindful of these reasons you’re gaining weight to make sure you’re not sabotaging yourself elsewhere!

 10 Worst Gas Station Foods